President ‘Trompe’, The ‘Will to Lie’, and Why We Must Speak Power to Truth

 "Whoever refuses to obey the general will shall be compelled to do so by the whole body.
 This means nothing less than that he will be forced to be free."

 shows the danger of collective righteousness once it mistakes itself for reality.
 One cannot heal ego by collectivising it.
 One cannot solve domination by giving domination a nobler accent.
 A frightened crowd may wear the language of virtue just as successfully as a frightened ruler wears the language of order.
 That is why the answer cannot be one ego replacing another, whether personal or collective.
-Ego steals from the rich, and patronises the 'poor.'
+Ego steals from the rich, patronises the ‘poor,’ and imprisons the psyche.

 So the argument’s central sentence has to stand in full public view: